 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Longer lasting: Can take more shots (440 versus 360) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 7 months of technical progress since the A6000 launch.

-Arguments in favor of the Sony Alpha A6000:
+Reasons to prefer the Sony Alpha A6000: